 Also on the Falcons’ injury report was guard Garrett Reynolds (back) as questionable, and defensive tackle Jonathan Babineaux (groin), tight end Michael Palmer (shoulder), and running back Antone Smith (hamstring) as probable.
 Palmer and Smith are expected to make their returns to the lineup.
 Palmer was injured early in the Falcons Week 3 win over the San Diego Chargers, and Smith has been in and out of the lineup over the past month with his hamstring injury.
 Babineaux has been nursing his groin injury since the Chargers game.
 Reynolds’ back injury has caused him to be limited in the past two weeks of practices going back prior to the Raider game.
 Babineaux and Palmer both were limited during Wednesday and Thursday practices, but fully participated in practice today.
 Smith was a full participant today as well, but was limited on Thursday and missed Wednesday’s practice.
 Reynolds was limited in all three days of practice this week.

-Categories: News Antone Smith, Babineaux, Cone, depth, DJ Davis, Douglas, injury, Palmer, Peters, Reynolds, roster
+Categories: News Antone Smith, Babineaux, Cone, depth, Douglas, Drew Davis, injury, Palmer, Peters, Reynolds, roster

 Today, the Falcons announced their injury report for this weekend’s home game against the Oakland Raiders.
 Tight end Michael Palmer (shoulder) and running back Antone Smith (hamstring) were both declared out for the game, as neither player practiced this week.
 Palmer will miss his third consecutive game after suffering his shoulder injury in the first quarter of the team’s Week 3 win over the San Diego Chargers.
 Smith missed two games due to his hamstring injury in Weeks 3 and 4, but returned to practice last week and suited up for the Week 5 matchup against the Redskins.
 But he reaggravated the injury and will also miss his third game of the 2012 season due to injury.